Ackshaya-R/Team-name-Data-Titans/README.md

 - **Swing (GUI)** - For creating buttons, text fields, and windows.
 - **MySQL (Database)** - Stores health data.
 - **JDBC (Database Connection)** - Bridges Java and MySQL.
-- **NLP Simple Chatbot** - Uses keywords like _"exercise"_ and _"diet"_ to provide health advice.
+- **Python (NLP Based Chatbot)** - Respond to any glucose,cholestrol and hemoglobin realted questions and also other health related questions.

 ## Setup the Environment
 - Install Java (JDK 8 or above).
 - Install MySQLand set up the database.
 - Ensure you have the JDBC Driver for MySQL.
+- Ensure you have python3

 ## Configure the Database
 - Open MySQL and create a database: